DecisionToolkit/dsntk-rs/workspace/README.md

 ## Overview

-User workspace used by other components of [DSNTK](https://github.com/dsntk) project.
+User workspace used by other components of [Decision Toolkit](https://github.com/dsntk) project.

 ## License